github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/index.md

 ---
 title: Setting up and managing your personal account on GitHub
-intro: 'You can manage settings in your GitHub personal account including email preferences, collaborator access for personal repositories, and organization memberships.'
+intro: 'You can manage settings for your personal account on {% data variables.product.prodname_dotcom %}, including email preferences, collaborator access for personal repositories, and organization memberships.'
 shortTitle: Personal accounts
 redirect_from:
   - /categories/setting-up-and-managing-your-github-user-account